itorspwn/Pandas_Analysis/README.md

 # Pandas_Challenge

-## Analyzed data set for for fantasy game called "Heroes of Pymoli" and generated a report including:
+## Analyzed data set for fantasy game called "Heroes of Pymoli" and generated a report including:

 ### Player Count